greenfrogmc/RBG/README.md

 This project is free to use.
 You can build your project on top of this

-Also I recommend you to look at the src/block library in Greenfrog's repo!
+Also I recommend you to look at the src/block library in GreenFrog's repo!